docsforadobe/after-effects-scripting-guide/docs/item/itemcollection.md

 #### Description

-Creates a new folder.
-Creates and returns a new FolderItem object and adds it to this collection.
-If the ItemCollection belongs to the project or the root folder, then the new folder's `parentFolder` is the root folder.
-If the ItemCollection belongs to any other folder, the new folder's `parentFolder` is that `FolderItem`.
-To put items in the folder, set the [Item.parentFolder](item.md#itemparentfolder) attribute
+Creates and returns a new [FolderItem object](../item/folderitem.md) and adds it to this collection.

+If the ItemCollection belongs to the [project](../general/project.md#projectitems) or the [root folder](../general/project.md#projectrootfolder), then the new folder's `parentFolder` is the root folder.

+If the ItemCollection belongs to any other folder, the new folder's `parentFolder` is that FolderItem.
+To put items in the folder, set the [Item.parentFolder](item.md#itemparentfolder) attribute.

 #### Parameters